-Start your holiday/ work trip/meeting/Parisian affair with a flute of Champagne at the St Pancras Grand Champagne bar.
+Start your holiday/ work trip/meeting/Parisian affair here with a flute of Champagne.
 With 30 options by the glass, a mix of affordable labels, plenty of the obvious ones and a selection of big bottles all the way up to a 15L Nebuchadnezzar.
 There are all sorts of info on the menu so you can learn while you drink under all that stunning architecture.
 Not bothered?
 Then just train spot yourself silly.
 Your booth even comes with its very own Champagne button.
 It’s chilly in here, but they’ve equipped you with clever little built-in blankets and under-table heaters for cosy sipping.

 THE AFFORDABLE ONE

 If you live West and are looking for a glass of Champagne it doesn’t get much better than Amuse Bouche.
 The atmosphere is chilled and friendly, and the guys behind the bar know how to have a good time, so stay late and settle in for the night as the music gets louder and the Champagne flows.
 They have eight Champagnes available by the glass, all for less than £10, we say if you’re not hitting it by the bottle the Piper Heidsieck Brut NV is delicious and excellent value for money at £7.50/glass.
 If you’re starting to lose composure, pop up stairs to Claude’s Kitchen, the delicious food will more than sort you out.
 PS. a pianist takes over on Friday nights, we’ll see you there.